AnotherKamila/sdn-loadbalancer/doc/notes.md

 * switch goes x_x / starts dropping packets at about 10kpps
 * sniffing as non root with python: `$ sudo setcap cap_net_raw=eip $(which python)`

+# Interesting problems

+## something something

+### 1. How to assign weights

+=> put the server there 5 times instead of one
+=> more interesting idea (not implemented / future work): prefix tree thingy

+### 2. Which weights to assign

+=> control theory / not interesting from SDN viewpoint => in our case: simple function of current load

+### 3. How do I dynamically change the weights without dropping connections?

+=> Bloom filter magic + conn_table:

+1. conn_table
+2. it takes a while to write into conn_table and packets are coming in => old versions + Bloom filters

 # Report